St. Louis County, Missouri: Antebellum growth and early education

 After the transfer of Louisiana to the United States, the authority to grant incorporation to municipalities was delegated to the Territory and later was a state power.
 The first to gain municipal status in St. Louis County was St. Louis, which incorporated on November 9, 1809, under the territorial legislature.
 It gained city status on December 9, 1822.
 Only a handful of other municipal incorporations took place prior to the separation of the county and city: St. Ferdinand was granted incorporation in 1829 (and reincorporated as Florissant in 1843), while Bridgeton, a settlement along the Missouri River near Florissant, gained incorporation in 1843.

 The towns of Pacific and Kirkwood grew substantially and incorporated in the 1850s, with their growth stimulated by construction of the Pacific Railroad (later the Missouri Pacific Railroad).
 Pacific, a community along the Meramec River first known as Franklin, straddles St. Louis and Franklin counties; it incorporated as Pacific in 1859.
 Kirkwood was settled in 1853 after Hiram Leffingwell and Richard Elliott platted and auctioned land along the railroad line; they named their settlement after James P. Kirkwood, who had planned the route of the railroad through the area.
 Leffingwell organized the town as a planned suburb (the first west of the Mississippi).
 Kirkwood was granted incorporation by the state in 1865.

 Other areas of the county began to be settled during this period but did not incorporate as towns.
-Among these were Chesterfield, and Gumbo, which were both settled in the 1820s in west St. Louis County.
+Among these were Chesterfield, which was settled in the 1820s in west St. Louis County.
 Gravois and Affton were settled in south St. Louis County in the 1850s and 1860s.